 Please include in the resume any accomplishments or activities that lend distinction to your University record or that contribute to the wider community.
 These may include research, other creative work, prizes won, campus or non-campus service, and extracurricular involvements.
 You may also submit an abstract of any published work.
 A copy of the work itself should be submitted only if it is no more than 3 pages in length.

-Letters of reference must be submitted through our online submission form: Submit Letter(s) of Recommendation
+Letters of reference must be submitted through our letters of reference submission form:

 - Selection Process

 The applications are evaluated by the Committee on Prizes.
 The most outstanding candidates are selected as finalists and are interviewed.
 The Committee refers to guidelines initiated under University Presidents Robert Sproul and Clark Kerr.
 It takes into consideration the following, though it is not required that every one of these be reflected in a candidate's record for him or her to be considered:

 - Independent scholarly work completed by the candidate outside of regular classwork; e.g., publications or unpublished projects judged worthy by his/her instructors.